 It’s true that I have been somewhat critical of consumerist trends that introduce liabilities, such as long range hunting and the fads that have driven unethical practices.
 He directed me towards a tricked out pocket pistol and proudly declared that I should review it as it was a clear upgrade from the factory model.
 I declined, but I decided to do my own testing.

-When I asked if it was important on guns with permanent, fixed sights like a J-Frame revolver, the answer I received was unilaterally “no.” When I asked why, the common answer was that they were ‘belly guns’ and don’t need sights to be effective, although some rudimentary sight was preferred.
+When I asked if it was important on guns with permanent, fixed sights like a J-Frame revolver, the answer I received was invariably “no.” When I asked why, the common answer was that they were ‘belly guns’ and don’t need sights to be effective, although some rudimentary sight was preferred.

-I then asked why a powerful .38 Special +P or a .357 Magnum didn’t warrant upgraded sights despite the same expected usage distance as guns like the P365 or G43.
+I then asked why a powerful .38 Special +P or a .357 Magnum didn’t warrant upgraded sights despite the same expected usage distance as guns like the P365 or Hellcat.
 I got shrugs most of the time.
 “They aren’t that accurate” some muttered.

-While that sentiment isn’t rooted in fact, it does have a basis in practice.
+While that sentiment isn’t really rooted in fact, it does have a basis in practice.
 Most people don’t commit to mastering a 2-inch .357 with any degree of enthusiasm.
 That means while just fine accuracy wise, these guns never really get to shine.

 Small semi-automatics are much more user-friendly, but still suffer in the accuracy department compared to their full-framed brothers just because they’re smaller and lighter with a short sight radius.
 This brings us to the barrel question.